-Using Parker’s SensoNODE™ sensors and SCOUT™ software in tandem allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
-SensoNODE Blue and SCOUT Mobile allow workers to:
+Using Parker’s SensoNODE™ sensors and Voice of the Machine™ in tandem allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
+SensoNODE Blue and Voice of the Machine Mobile allow workers to:

 Click here to learn more about condition monitoring.